Privacy

 All processors are contractually required to protect personal data and only process it in accordance with our instructions.

-We do not transfer personal data for advertising purposes.
+We do not sell personal data or share it for unrelated third-party advertising purposes.

 8. International Transfers

 PostHog is configured for EU data hosting.
+Google and other service providers may process personal data outside the UK or EEA.
 Where personal data is transferred outside the UK or EEA, it is done under appropriate safeguards, such as:

 - UK International Data Transfer Agreement (IDTA), or